marshmallow-code/marshmallow/docs/extending.rst

         err.messages["_schema"]
     # => ["field_a must be greater than field_b"]

-Storing Errors on Specific Fields
+Storing errors on specific fields
 +++++++++++++++++++++++++++++++++

 It is possible to report errors on fields and subfields using a `dict`.